 This enrollment type is an individual who receives direct payment for services rendered and submits claims for his/her own services.

 This enrollment type is for an entity that will be submitting claims for services rendered.
 An associated Individual within a Group provider enrollment type is not required/allowed.

-Atypical providers are those who may not required to have a National Provider Identifier (NPI) or taxonomy code.
+Atypical providers are those who may not be required to have a National Provider Identifier (NPI) or taxonomy code.
 These providers may include, but are not limited to, Home and Community-Based Waiver Services (HCBS) providers, Managed Care Organizations (MCOs), and Behavioral Health Organizations (BHOs).